SangeetM/SangeetM.github.io/menu/about.md

 ---
 layout: page
-title: Welcome to Sangeet.ai Blog!
+title: Welcome to Sangeet.ai's Blog!
 ---

-Sangeet.ai Blog uses a minimalist Jekyll theme.
+Sangeet.ai's Blog uses a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.

 ### Getting Started